ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/temp_controllers/Julabo.md

 ## Troubleshooting

-The julabo hardware supports having several different setpoints and can control on any of them, ibex always uses setpoint 1.
-If the julabo hardware is set to e.g. use setpoint 2 then ibex will think all is fine and send/read the setpoint 1 ok, but the julabo hardware will how a different setpoint value (setpoint 2) on its screen.
+The Julabo hardware supports having several different setpoints and can control on any of them, ibex always uses setpoint 1.
+If the Julabo hardware is set to e.g. use setpoint 2 then ibex will think all is fine and send/read the setpoint 1 ok, but the Julabo hardware will how a different setpoint value (setpoint 2) on its screen.
 A technician will need to go into the configuration menu on the device and change it to use setpoint 1